chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 The SHA-1 hash function produces a 160-bit value.
 So, there are $$2^{160}$$ possible hash values in total and $$2^{140}$$ hashes where the first 20 bits are 0.
 On average, a sender would have to try $$2^{20}$$ different binary counters to find a valid hash.

 To increase the amount of time it takes to find a solution (to further slow down a spammer), we can increase the number of leading zero bits we wish to find in the hash.
 For example, it would take about $$2^{25}$$ different tries on average to find a hash with 25 leading zero bits.
-The time needed to find a valid hash increases exponentially with the number of zero bits.[^qed]
+The time needed to find a valid hash increases exponentially with the number of zero bits.[^1]

 After finding a valid header, the email sender attaches it to the email request: